Shopify/shopify-function-wasm-api/README.md

 3. **API (`api/`)**
     - Provides a high-level interface for interacting with the provider
-    - Abstracts away low-level WASM details
+    - Abstracts away low-level Wasm details
     - Includes examples and documentation

 4. **Trampoline (`trampoline/`)**
-    - CLI tool that augments WASM modules to interface with the provider
+    - CLI tool that augments Wasm modules to interface with the provider
     - Handles memory sharing between guest and provider modules
-    - Creates the necessary WASM imports/exports
+    - Creates the necessary Wasm imports/exports

 ## Getting Started